Louttre/holbertonschool-printf/README.md

-# _Printf README
+# _printf README

 ## Description

-_Printf is a lightweight, simplified version of the C standard library function `printf`.
+_printf is a lightweight, simplified version of the C standard library function `printf`.
 This implementation provides basic formatting capabilities, allowing users to print strings, characters, and integers to the standard output.
 Designed for educational purposes or simple embedded systems, _printf demonstrates how variadic functions in C can be utilized to implement custom formatted output.

 ## Features